siakhorsand/Blackjack-Project.py/README.md

 # A fully functional Python-based Blackjack game.
-More work in progress.
+More work in progress...